grafana/loki/docs/sources/clients/docker-driver/configuration.md

     grafana/grafana
 ```

+{{% admonition type="note" %}}
-> **Note**: The Loki logging driver still uses the json-log driver in combination with sending logs to Loki, this is mainly useful to keep the `docker logs` command working.
+The Loki logging driver still uses the json-log driver in combination with sending logs to Loki, this is mainly useful to keep the `docker logs` command working.
-> You can adjust file size and rotation using the respective log option `max-size` and `max-file`.
+You can adjust file size and rotation using the respective log option `max-size` and `max-file`.
 Keep in mind that default values for these options are not taken from json-log configuration.
-> You can deactivate this behavior by setting the log option `no-file` to true.
+You can deactivate this behavior by setting the log option `no-file` to true.
+{{% /admonition %}}

 ## Change the default logging driver